alphagov/transformation-dashboard/_posts/2000-01-17-self-assessment.markdown

 scope-of-exemplar: |
     The aim of this service is to make filing tax easier for small businesses.
 It is estimated this can save these businesses between as £17 million and £25 million next year.
-This service will provide improved tools and a tax dashboard for small businesses and will be built on the new digital tax platform.
+This service will provide improved tools and a tax dashboard for small businesses.
+Like all HMRC exemplar services, it will be built on the new digital tax platform.

 anticipated-volume: